Cordillera Blanca Rock Climbing

-The general climbing season runs from May through July.
+In general the climbing season runs from May through September.
 This is the dry season and the weather can be very dependable.
-Seven to twelve days of clear skies followed be a few days of unsettled weather and repeating until August, when the weather becomes more unstable with longer period of clouds, rain and /or snow.
+Several days of clear skies followed be a few days of unsettled weather and repeating until late August, when the weather becomes more unstable with longer period of clouds, rain and /or snow.
 During the climbing season temps can fluctuate greatly.
 Night time lows above 5000 meters can be minus 5 to minus 25 degrees Celsius.
 The valleys can be as warm as 25 degrees Celsius and very nice.

-In Huaraz, one will find many outfitters, a grocery store, open air markets, and hardware stores (white gas).
+In Huaraz, one will find many outfitters( gear and gas canisters), a grocery stores, open air markets, and hardware stores (white gas).
 Route conditions and peak info can be found at the Casa de Guias.
 Lodging and Logistic support will be found in Huaraz as well.
 There are many to choose from and I can recommend the following:

 Casa de Zarela for lodging and logistic support.

 Olaza Guest House L&L support and mountain biking as well.